20 Irresistible Reasons to Fall in Love with Brittany

 The bakeries

 There are bakeries all over.
-You can easily find a fresh baguette every day which I ate for breakfast.
-But the real reason why I went to the bakery was to buy cakes daily.
-Fortunately, I walked around a lot else I would’ve packed on lots of cake weight.
+You can easily find a fresh baguette every day, which I ate for breakfast.
+But the real reason I went to the bakery was to buy cakes daily.
+Fortunately, I walked around a lot; otherwise, I would’ve packed on lots of cake weight.

 Eating an Éclair